palombom/SANDI-Matlab-Toolbox-Latest-Release/README.md

 **OUTPUT** of the analysis will be stored in a new folder 'ProjectMainFolder -> derivatives -> SANDI_analysis -> sub-XXX -> ses-XXX -> SANDI_Output' for each subject and session.

+**REPORT** - A report of the steps performed is displaied in the matlab command window and saved in the txt file 'SANDI_analysis_LogFile.txt' within the 'ProjectMainFolder' folder.

-**REPORTS** - If the flags "SANDIinput.DoTestPerformances" and "SANDIinput.diagnostics" are set to '1' (we recommend to always do so), then two HTML reports are also generated for assessing the performances of the Machine Learning estimation.
-These reports (named "report.html") can be found one in "ProjectMainFolder -> Report_ML_Training_Performance" folder and one in each "ProjectMainFolder -> derivatives -> SANDI_analysis -> sub-XXX -> ses-XXX -> SANDI_Output -> SANDIreport" folder.
+**TEST PERFORMANCE** If the flags "SANDIinput.DoTestPerformances" and "SANDIinput.diagnostics" are set to '1' (we recommend to always do so the first time you run the toolbox for a study), then the toolbox will run a series of tests to quantify the performance of the model fitting, given the acquisition protocol used and the noise distributions of the datasets.
+This includes: test of SANDI model parameters cross-correlations; accuracy and precision of each model parameter estimation; bias due to unaccounted inter-compartmental exchange; sensitivity analysis (based on a nominal change of model parameters of 10%).
+Images of the output of the performance analysis are saved in "ProjectMainFolder -> Report_ML_Training_Performance" folder and in each "ProjectMainFolder -> derivatives -> SANDI_analysis -> sub-XXX -> ses-XXX -> SANDI_Output -> SANDIreport" folders.

 ## Citation
 If you use SANDI Matlab Toolbox, please remember to cite our main SANDI work: